nhoizey/pack11ty/README.md

-# pack11ty

-A template repository for Eleventy projects.
+# pack11ty, an opinionated template for Eleventy projects.

-Key features:
+## Key features

 - Collections
-  - built automatically from the subfolders of `src/content/`
+  - built automatically from the subfolders of `src/`
   - Pagination for archives are built automatically for months and years
 - JavaScript and CSS assets
   - split in inline critical and external additional parts, with hashes for cache busting
   - JavaScript, CSS and HTML built separately
   - Dev mode with live reload
-- PWA:
+- PWA
   - Service Worker with pre-caching of UI assets, auto caching of visited pages and offline fallback
   - Manifest for installation
 - Images written as simple Markdown are automatically responsive